 It's cold and windy and blah today.
-I feel pretty blah myself.
 The silver lining: these Butterscotch Banana Muffins sitting on my counter!
 You always need more recipes to use up bananas, right?

 These Butterscotch Banana Muffins are light and moist banana muffins with butterscotch chips!
 I didn't want crunchy bits of butterscotch in the muffins, so I used my food processor to chop them up to about the size of mini chocolate chips.
 The butterscotch chips melt into the muffins, giving you all that butterscotch flavor while the banana muffins stay soft and fluffy!